|

 advantages in color fidelity, color saturation, and image sharpness for

+data display.
 Both LCD and DLP are evolving rapidly to the benefit of the consumer.

 The race for miniaturization has produced smaller yet more powerful